What type of content do you primarily create?

 GPT-3.5 Improvement: 100%

-No surprise here—the Flipped Interaction pattern significantly outperformed the other prompts, improving every response for every model size.
+No surprise here—the Flipped Interaction pattern significantly outperformed the other ChatGPT prompts, improving every response for every model size.
 If this doesn't convince you that you need to include it in your go-to techniques, nothing will.

-2. Provide a style example
+2. Provide style examples in your prompts

 "Please use the same language based on the provided paragraph[/title/text/essay/answer]."